compsocialscience/summer-institute/2020/festival.md

 __Archiving:__ This talk will be recorded and archived.

-## Panel discussion on diversity in computational social science
+## Discussion on diversity in computational social science

 __Time:__ Tuesday, June 23, 2020.
 3:30-4:30pm EDT